urre/radar/readme.md

 Or simply just host it on your own server.

 ### Changelog

+#### 1.1.1
++ New color scheme, new default background svg image
++ Use user website instead of Twitter profile url

 #### 1.1.0
 + Added possiblity to add custom header image